jobrouter/typo3-data/Documentation/Developer/Index.rst

 -----------------------

-If you want to transfer data sets programmatically to a JobRouter® installation, you can use the :php:`Preparer` class within TYPO3, e.g. in an Extbase
+If you want to transfer data sets programmatically to a JobRouter® installation, you can use the :php:`Preparer` class within TYPO3, for example, in an Extbase
 controller:

 .. code-block:: php